BioPhoton/ngRe/README.md

 ```

 **Needs:**
 Bringing it together into one object helps a lot.
 The syntax could be more convenient.
-Furthermore we could implement some default behaviour for falsy falues.
+Furthermore, we could implement some default behavior for falsy values.

 > **Implement more convenient binding syntax**
-> To improve usability we should fulfill following:
+> To improve usability we should fulfill the following:
 > - the context should be always present. `*ngIf="{}"` would do that already
 > - controlled change detection to run zone-less
-> - avoid multiple usage of the `async`pipe
+> - avoid multiple usages of the `async pipe
 > - better control over the context.
 Maybe we could get rid of the `as` as variable??
 > - implement an internal layer to handle null vs undefined etc
-> - implement option to put attitional logic for complete and error of an observable
+> - implement the option to put additional logic for complete and error of an observable
 > - consider scheduling over `AnimationFrameScheduler` the output is always for the view
-> - handling changes could be done programatically.
+> - handling changes could be done programmatically.
 Good for running zone-less

 ---